justinbreese/dse-multi-cloud-demo/README.md

 ## Gotchas and things to know
 * Yes, I am using public IP addresses.
 I realize that your security team would feel better using a VPC and private IP addresses, but this demo is all about being quick and dirty.
 Feel free to adjust this to fit your needs.
+* Make sure that Python is installed on all of the VMs

 # Up next:
-* Automate the IaaS component of creating the VMs - almost done!
 * Deploy some cool stuff and make that cluster work for you (e.g. load testing, cool demos)

 # Credit to: